 As already mentioned, electrical engineering is a highly flexible profession; trained professionals are required in many major industries, including logistics, technology, production and manufacturing, healthcare, energy, and telecommunications.
 They are also highly paid in many countries, particularly those where top employers in these industries are present; the key is to identify early on the kind of role that you will find most interesting.

-To give you an idea of where you could specialise, Hummel classifies the main sub-disciplines of electrical engineering as follows:
+To give you an idea of where you could specialise, the main sub-disciplines of electrical engineering are as follows:

 - power generation and maintenance